-As to other standard setters, the Financial Accounting Standards Board and Governmental Accounting Standards Board each have acknowledged and deliberated the intersection of ESG matters with financial reporting standards (although neither has established ESG disclosure requirements).
-In addition, the American Institute of Certified Public Accountants (AICPA) has issued guidance on sustainability reporting and related attestation by auditors, evidencing the marketplace's interest about the structure and integrity of ESG disclosures more broadly.
+As to other standard setters, the Financial Accounting Standards Board has acknowledged and deliberated the intersection of ESG matters with financial reporting standards (although it has not established ESG disclosure requirements).
+In addition, the American Institute of Certified Public Accountants (AICPA) has issued guidance on sustainability reporting and related attestation by auditors, evidencing the marketplace's interest on the integrity of ESG disclosures more broadly.

-Although standards are still evolving, audit committees should encourage management to inventory and fully assess the scope, quality and consistency of the institution's ESG internal and external disclosures, as well as safeguards to ensure data utilized in reporting is reliable.
-This evaluation should include consideration of the available methodologies and standards; how the institution is defining metrics, as well as understanding the expectations of creditors, donors, and other stakeholders; and the appropriateness of the ESG reporting framework(s) for the institution.
+Although standards are still evolving, audit committees should encourage management to inventory and fully assess the scope, quality, and consistency of the organization's ESG internal and external disclosures, as well as safeguards to ensure data utilized in reporting is reliable.
+This evaluation should include consideration of the available methodologies and standards; how the organization is defining metrics, as well as understanding the expectations of creditors, donors, and other stakeholders; and the appropriateness of the ESG reporting framework(s) for the organization.

-While ESG reporting in higher education is nascent and likely to evolve over the next several years-including as it pertains to the role of governance in the process-oversight of an entity's ESG activities is a formidable undertaking for any board and its committees.
-The decentralized management structure of many comprehensive universities only complicates the process.
+While ESG reporting in the NFP sector is nascent and likely to evolve over the next several years including as it pertains to the role of governance in the process-oversight of an entity's ESG activities is a formidable undertaking for any board and its committees.
 In the corporate sector, the nominating or governance committee often takes the coordinating role, and the audit committee is beginning to look at the company's ESG disclosures, whether or not in SEC filings.